bbcreation/calendar/README.md

 # Calendar
 Laravel 5 Calendar

+##Information

+This package is a clone of codeapps/calendar with appearance changes and to work in Laravel version > 5.2.

 ##Installation

-Require codeapps/calendar in composer.json and run composer update.
+Require bbcreation/calendar in composer.json and run composer update.

 ```
 {